trdevteam/moon-flow/docs/privacy/index.md

 ## 6) In-app purchases (Premium)

-MoonFlow may offer optional Premium purchases (subscriptions or lifetime purchase).
+MoonFlow may offer optional Premium purchases (subscriptions or a lifetime purchase).

-Payments are processed by the App Store / Google Play.
-MoonFlow does not receive your full payment details (such as full card numbers).
-We may receive purchase status (for example, whether Premium is active) to unlock Premium features on your device.
+Payments are processed by Apple App Store / Google Play.
+MoonFlow does not receive your full payment details (such as card numbers).
+MoonFlow may receive purchase status (for example, whether Premium is active) to unlock Premium features on your device.

 ---